James-Nemeth/James-Nemeth/README.md

 ## Hi, I'm James Nemeth

 - 🌱 I’m currently learning to build fullstack applications!
-- 🤔 I’m looking for help buinesses with any and all Web Development needs!
+- 😄 I’m looking to help buinesses with any and all Web Development needs!
 - 📫 You can reach me through LinkedIn: https://www.linkedin.com/in/james-nemeth-406639191/